Key Takeaways

 Payments

-- Instant settlement (even on weekends)
+- Instant settlement, even on weekends.

-- Near-zero fees
+- Near-zero fees.

-- Global, always-on infrastructure
+- Global, always-on infrastructure.

 Stablecoins

-- Billions in liquidity
+- Billions in stablecoin liquidity.

-- High transaction velocity
+- High transaction velocity.

-- Used for remittances and on-chain commerce
+- Used for remittances and on-chain commerce.

 DeFi

-- Lending, borrowing, and trading without high gas costs
+- Lending, borrowing, and trading without high gas costs.

-- Cross-border finance without banks
+- Cross-border finance without banks.

-- On-chain liquidity that never sleeps
+- On-chain liquidity that never sleeps.

-NFTs & Gaming
+NFTs and Gaming

-- Cheap minting
+- Cheap minting.

-- Fast interactions
+- Fast interactions.

-- Better user experience for mainstream users
+- A better experience for mainstream users.

 Real-World Assets (RWA)

-- Tokenized funds
+- Tokenized funds.

-- Digital bonds
+- Digital bonds.

-- On-chain ownership with real compliance layers
+- On-chain ownership of real-world assets with real compliance layers.

 Strengths and Trade-Offs